iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 1. The independent value functions increase policy diversity and improve exploration capabilities.
 2. The independent value functions are ensemble learning <d-cite key="krawczyk2017ensemble"></d-cite> , making the PPO algorithm more robust in unstable multi-agent environments.
-3. Each agent having its own value function can be seen as an implicit credit assignment.
+3. Each agent having its own value function can be seen as an implicit credit assignment <d-cite key="foerster2018counterfactual"></d-cite>.

 Finally, we hope our blog post has helped you.
 We aim to let everyone know the true capabilities of IPPO, not just MAPPO.